 - 6/5 Aces and Faces – 3.05% HE (96.95% RTP)

-We could not stress enough the importance of using proper strategy while playing any video poker variation, Microgaming’s Aces and Faces included.
-The optimal strategy for Aces and Faces differs from that for Jacks or Better but you can easily find a cheat sheet on the internet to consult with as you play.
+We cannot stress enough the importance of using proper strategy while playing any video-poker variation, Microgaming’s Aces and Faces included.
+The optimal strategy for Aces and Faces differs from that for Jacks or Better, but you can easily find a cheat sheet online and consult it as you play.
 Microgaming’s version is also equipped with an auto-hold feature that gives you hints on which cards to keep.

 #5 – First Person Craps by Evolution Gaming